Umiii/100-days-of-code/r1-log.md

 Thoughts: I was overthinking the random problem and how to select the element randomly from the list.
 The solution has been staring me in the face all this time. smh

 ### Day 7: April 28th, 2021
+Completed Add to Cart scenarios
+Created new test cases

+Thoughts:

 ### R1D2